21 Mar Amsterdam basic facts you should know before you go

 How we walk

-- We drive and cycle on the right.
+- We drive and cycle on the right side of the road.

-- Amsterdam pedestrians and cyclists have developed the habit of not stopping for red lights.
+- Amsterdam pedestrians and cyclists have developed the habit of going through red lights.

 - As a tourist, always stop for red lights.
 There’s too much traffic so just wait the extra seconds.
 You’re worth it.

 - The official language in the Netherlands is Dutch.
 However, in Amsterdam it’s easy to get around speaking English.

 - Dutch is not the same as German.
 The two languages may sound alike for some, especially to people from latin countries, yet they’re very different.
 German has its own grammar, its own vocabulary.